The Scientell story

 Scientell Pty Ltd was founded in 2015 by Simon Torok and Paul Holper, who had worked together at CSIRO.
-Their passion for science and for writing led to them co-authoring 20 popular science and climate change books.
-Many of the books have been for children, and a number have been translated – into Spanish, Portuguese, Chinese, Korean and Hungarian.
+Their passion for science and writing led them to co-author 20 popular science and climate change books.
+Many of the books have been for children, and a number have been translated into Spanish, Portuguese, Chinese, Korean and Hungarian.

 Since inception, Scientell has successfully completed hundreds of projects.
 Our clients include Commonwealth, state and local government, CSIRO, Cooperative Research Centres, universities and private companies.
 Much of Scientell’s work represents repeat business, attesting to clients’ satisfaction with our service.